BarbaraBoeters/barbaraboeters-project/REPORT.md

 In an ideal world, I would have spent more time figuring out how to get the notifications and geofencing working on the background.
 With the background notifications and geofencing I believe that Plantastic would be a fantastic app to use on a daily basis.

 Other bugs I wanted to fix:
-- Better errorhandling especially at the RegisterViewController.
+- Better errorhandling especially at the RegisterViewController and AddPlantViewController
 - Figuring out the errors that were given back in the terminal
 - State Restoration